 Treatment of Scalp Ringworm

-In children and adults, antifungal drugs taken by mouth
+In children and adults, antifungal medications taken by mouth

 In children, antifungal cream and selenium sulfide shampoo